 In West Sussex, Allsorts' free services reach remote areas of the county, enabling young people to access specialist LGBT+ support previously unavailable to them.
-These services include youth groups, one-to-one support, in-schools emotional support and Advocacy for LGBT+ and Unsure young people ages 11-19 in Worthing, Horsham and Chichester.
+These services include youth groups, one-to-one support, in-schools support and Advocacy for LGBT+ young people ages 11-25 in West Sussex

 In September 2019, 82% of Allsorts young people in West Sussex reported that they had experienced mental health problems.
 With 90% of young people reporting that Allsorts' 'Talk It Out' service had been of particular help to them.
 Evidence suggests that this kind of support reduces isolation, a major issue faced by LGBT+ and unsure young people, and improves mental health and wellbeing.